dli2016/ISEE-Algorithm-Interfaces-py/README.md

 * **demo**: it contains all the main files to run the example algorithms that achieve by inherenting the abstract class ISEEVisAlgIntf.
 * **densepose_estimation**: the module for densepose estimation.
-  + **methedname_version**: the root folder for the user uploaded algorithms. the user should name the folder through combining the methed name and version flag.
+  + **methodname_version**: the root folder for the user uploaded algorithms. the user should name the folder through combining the method name and version flag.
     - **DenseposeEstimation.py**: complete the ISEEDenseposeEstimation by
     implement the methods in ISEEVisAlgIntf.